michaeljones/on-commit-messages/README.md

 When committing a change in git, you are asked to provide a commit message.
 Millions of developers do this a dozen times a day.
 The resulting commit messages are of varying styles and quality.

+All too often when checking out a new project, the history is a long stretch of single line commit messages offering nothing more than cursory information about what is changing.
+I used to pride myself on writing succinct single line commit messages and then one day I realised I could write as much as I'd like in each one, just brain dumping all the context that I could gather, and I've never found a reason to stop.
+Please join me.

 ## Goal

 Instead of writing commit messages like: